pehshuwei/leds-pixel-display/README.md

 A 10x10 pixels IoT display that can be controlled through a webpage.
 **ESPresso Lite V2.0** and **WS2811 Addressable LEDs strip** are used in this project, coded with Arduino IDE.

-Folder [webserver_combine](https://github.com/pehshuwei/leds-pixel-display/tree/master/webserver_combine) is the code for the project.
+Refer to [LEDs Pixel Display](https://www.pehshuwei.me/src/sw_project_pixeldisplay.html) for more detials.
+Folder [webserver_combine](https://github.com/pehshuwei/leds-pixel-display/tree/master/webserver_combine) is the sketch for the project.

 ### The display
 ![display](https://github.com/pehshuwei/leds-pixel-display/blob/master/image/display.jpg)

 ### The webpage
 ![webpage](https://github.com/pehshuwei/leds-pixel-display/blob/master/image/webpage.png)

+## How does it work?
+1. Connect to the wifi that the display connected to.
+2. Open browser.
+3. Go to pixeldisplay.local/, and you will see a webpage.
+4. Click the function that you want it to display.

 ## The 3 main functions the display can show are
 - Built-in image sets such as Pacman, Mario, and Chessboard